CircleCI-Public/spinnaker-orb/README.md

 - Some of the commands require a Linux environment to execute in.
 Refer to the [orb registry listing](http://circleci.com/orbs/registry/orb/circleci/spinnaker) for the descriptions of each command.

+- `SPINNAKER_WEBHOOK` environment variable should be set in CircleCI project settings

 ## Examples

 Full usage examples can be found on the Spinnaker orb's page in the orb registry, [here](https://circleci.com/orbs/registry/orb/circleci/spinnaker#usage-examples).